-One of the clearest indications of Jesus identity as the true Messiah, was His ability to fulfill every prophecy of the Old Testament–with precision.
-There are seven Feasts of the Lord which Israel was commanded to observe–forever.
+One of the clearest indications of Jesus’ identity as the true Messiah, was His ability to fulfill every prophecy of the Old Testament–with precision.
+There are seven Feasts of the Lord which Israel was commanded to observe—forever.
 This defines the purpose of these seven Feasts as far more significant than simply days to observe a remembrance of God.
 When Jesus arrived on the earth, He made a special point of inserting Himself into each of these Feasts–thereby defining what their true purpose was.
 By His death and resurrection, return for the church, and appearance on the earth for a second time–Jesus will reveal to the world the true significance that God had originally intended for these important events.

-The Prophecy of the Seven Feasts of the LORD
+The Prophecy Of The Seven Feasts Of The LORD

 Leviticus 23:1-2 And the LORD spoke to Moses, saying, “Speak to the children of Israel, and say to them: ‘The feasts of the LORD, which you shall proclaim to be holy convocations, these are My feasts.’ ”

-Jesus Fulfillment in the New Testament
+Jesus Fulfills The Seven Feasts In the New Testament

 Passover: Mark 14:1 After two days it was the Passover and the Feast of Unleavened Bread.
 And the chief priests and the scribes sought how they might take Jesus by trickery and put Him to death.